 Concentrating Photovoltaic (CPV)

 These systems use highly concentrated (focused) sunlight to generate electricity directly from photovoltaics.
-According to a recent report (Concentrated PV (CPV) Report, Dec 2013, from IHS), "After years of slow progress, the global market for concentrated photovoltaic (CPV) systems is entering a phase of explosive growth, with worldwide installations set to boom by 750 percent from 2013 to the end of 2020.
+According to a December 2013 report (Concentrated PV (CPV) Report, from IHS), "After years of slow progress, the global market for concentrated photovoltaic (CPV) systems is entering a phase of explosive growth, with worldwide installations set to boom by 750 percent from 2013 to the end of 2020.
 CPV installations are projected to rise to 1,362 megawatts in 2020, up from 160 megawatts in 2013."
 For better or worse (despite promising research like this at Penn State), the market for concentrated solar PV has yet to materialize, due in large part to the rapid drop in PV module prices.